Developer Guide

 Add Order Feature

-The add order feature allows the user to add an Order
+The add order feature allows the user to add an Order to be tracked by the system.

 Implementation

-The user will enter multiple rounds of input before an Order
+The user will enter multiple rounds of input before an Order is successfully added to the system.

 Before giving an example usage scenario, lets assume that the user has already added some inventory items to be tracked by the system, but has not added any orders yet.
 Hence, our initial state before the add order command is initiated is illustrated as such.